oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

       #> apt-get install maven2

 Please validate mvn is in the path.
-If you need to use Maven2, you should be aware that on some distributions, particularly recent releases of Fedora, binary for Maven 2 is in fact mvn2.
+If you need to use Maven2, you should be aware that on some distributions, particularly recent releases of Fedora, binary for Maven 2 is, in fact, mvn2.
 You can confirm which version is in use by appending the --version parameter to the mvn or mvn2 call.

 ##### Maven personal settings